einervonvielen/family-scripts/fotodiary/README.md

 Install

-- Python
-- exiftool
+    apt-get install exiftool

 Run (example)

-    python3 diary.py -v -i images/
+    bash diary.sh images/

 What it does...

-The command above searches for fotos in dir "images/" and
+The command above searches for fotos in dir "images/" and writes for each image into "content.txt"

-- reads the filename
+- IMAGE:filename
-- reads the EXIF Title (exiftool)
-- reads the EXIF Description (exiftool)
+- TITLE:from image with exiftool
+- DESCRIPTION:from image with exiftool
+- CREATE DATE:from image with exiftool
+- GPS POSITION:from image with exiftool

 Result

-A file "diary.html"
+A file "content.txt".
+This file is loaded by diary.html.
+Everything else is done with JavaScript inside the web page.

 TODO

-more content features will follow
+- create the web page